-Although I was far more qualified to teach a wide variety of philosophical disciplines, she had an undergraduate degree in gender studies.
+Though I was far more qualified to teach a variety of philosophical disciplines, she had an undergraduate degree in gender studies.
 No wonder I was cynical.
 That grated on me… doesn’t merit count anymore?

 Nevertheless, Mo was right; I had done well for myself, considering the age of most instructors in my department.
 If I were willing to wait things out, I would probably have a long and fulfilling career.
-Who knows, possibly there was something even more meaningful out there for me.
+Who knows, possibly there was something even more meaningful somewhere out there.
 Something that would allow me to freely apply my philosophic innovations without enduring the approval process of invidious committees.
 I had no time or respect for any of them.

-Then what about karma; wasn’t one’s life supposed to be a consequence of choices made, both good and bad.
+Then what about karma; wasn’t one’s life supposed to be a consequence of choices made, both good and bad?
 In the past, few in my world considered karma a reality, likely because the idea was too Eastern or metaphysical for traditions based on Judeo-Christian sensibilities.
-Regardless, the adage seemed: You reap what you sow sounded like karma to me.
+Regardless, the adage you reap what you sow sounded like karma to me.

-The topic had never been discussed in all my years of philosophy, probably because no one was interested.
-Most obviously, it wasn’t a subject most agnostics would be interested in since the very notion presupposes life continues after physical death.
-I’m sure, had anyone brought this up in my past; I would have treated the subject with ridicule or outright denial.
+The topic had never been discussed in all my years of philosophy except with a snicker.
+Obviously, it wasn’t a subject most agnostics would be interested in since the notion presupposes life continues after physical death.
+I’m sure, had anyone brought this up in my past, I would have treated the subject with ridicule or outright denial.
 After all, isn’t that how we handle questions we wish to avoid?

 It’s not that philosophers are supposed to have all the answers; we need only ask clever questions for others to answer.
-That way, all we need to do is ask more questions without going out on a limb about anything; as the saying goes, nice work if you can get it!
+That way, all we need to do is ask more questions without going out on a limb; as the saying goes, nice work if you can get it!

 Still, we become improbable friends.
 I admired how her crystals seemed to have an answer to everything when so few philosophers would venture to answer anything with such unequivocal confidence.

 I laughed to myself as I thought about how we could, in some imaginary world, create an innovative psychic-philosopher symbiosis that tapped into her psychic skills as I put questions to Socrates, Plato, and Aristotle.
 Then, as she channelled their responses, I would record and edit the transcripts.
-Later I could add my informed philosophical commentary to the responses.
+Later I could add my informed philosophical commentary.

-I sat down on a flat stone to reflect on what a Buddhist friend said to me about life after death.
+I sat on a flat stone to reflect on what a Buddhist friend said about life after death.
 After living at an ashram in Tibet for several years, he returned to London, firmly entrenched in his newfound beliefs on how life continued on the wheel of samsara.

 He tried to explain his version of the afterlife to me, but I told him he was wasting his time since I didn’t believe in the afterlife.
-Although there were a few other things he said that got my attention, more than I let on.
-For example, he suggested that how well you understand what goes on after death depends on how well you understand the state of your soul’s essence.
+However, more than I let on, a few other things he said got my attention.
+For example, he suggested how you intuit what goes on after death depends on how well you discern the state of your soul’s essence.

-He also indicated there was much more to this since the soul is not limited to time and space, and therefore, it’s not the body that incarnates; instead, it’s one’s soul in a body.
+He also indicated there was much more to this since the soul is not limited to time and space, and therefore, it’s not the body that incarnates but the soul within.

 ‘Suppose,’ he said, ‘the earthly body is just one representation of an over-soul that incarnates as a variety of souls on earth or somewhere else in the universe.
-Now, think of the individual as a stream that has separated from the river to go its way, yet, the soul, in its essence, remains connected with its oversoul source at all points in what appears to us as linear time.
+Now, consider the soul as a stream that has separated from the river to go its way, yet, in essence, remains connected with its oversoul source at all points in what appears to us as linear time.
 Its individuated identity remains intact.
 Though the part is contained in the whole, the whole remains contained within the part.
 By this, identity is never compromised.
 Instead, it is expanded into what appears to be a diversity of individuated states.’

 At that time, I found much of what he said was metaphysical and abstract since I had no frame of reference for what the concept of soul meant other than a metaphor for self-awareness!
-Nevertheless, I found these concepts intriguing, even if they weren’t for me.
+Nevertheless, these concepts were intriguing, even if I didn’t know what to do with them.

-But now… oh my, how things had changed!
-Here I was in a spirit body, wondering what happened.
+But now… how things had changed!
+Now, here I was, wondering what had happened to me.
 Had I fallen into a parallel universe or some lateral stream of consciousness...
 I didn’t know.
 Maybe it was something else, such as what some physicists postulated.

 From what I understood, the Many Worlds Interpretation was even more bizarre with its multiverse hypothesis.
 Still, the theorem was consistent with how electrons continually split, reformulate, appear and disappear seemingly all at once in several places in the universe.
-Though seemingly separate, they instantly respond to the spin of their split-half regardless of distance.
+Even when seemingly separate, they instantly respond to the spin of their split half regardless of distance.

 All singularities would be united as one, enriched by the other’s unique experiences and qualities, ultimately residing in the Source.
 Would such a supposition be too much of a quantum leap to believe?